 Typically resolution is valued in areas of research where incoming light is of a high intensity and the spectra being measured include peaks that are very close together.
 This could be due to monitoring highly energetic states of matter like plasma or observing the excitation and de-excitation spectra of hyperfine structures.

 In some fields, super high resolution is crucial.
 But for simpler measurements, like photoluminescence or absorbance, it's important to find a middle ground between high sensitivity and high resolution.
-The Ossila Optical Spectrometer, made for UV-Vis spectroscopy, is designed to give you both high resolution and high sensitivity within low price point.
+The Ossila USB Spectrometer, made for UV-Vis spectroscopy, is designed to give you both high resolution and high sensitivity within low price point.

 How is Spectrometer Resolution Measured?